Assurant Life of Canada AKA Purple Shield

-Other complaints directed towards the Elephas group allege writing policies that are insufficient to cover the actual cost of a funeral.
+Other complaints directed towards the Elephas group allege that they have policies that are insufficient to cover the actual cost of a funeral.
 According to sources, Assurant Life of Canada has received several complaints through the Financial Services Commission of Ontario (FSCO) regarding these practices but I don’t know if the situation has been resolved.

-It’s the advisor or agent’s responsibility to make sure their clients understand the product they’ve purchased.
+It’s the advisor or agent’s responsibility to make sure their clients understand the product they purchase.
 Sadly, many consumers appear to have plans they don’t understand, can’t afford or that have substandard guarantees.

 Hmm...
 I read some of those Elephas Group reviews and it seems like people feel they've been scammed!